 9.3.
 You must notify us that you have cancelled your Direct Debit, so that we can update our records.
 You should also ensure that you arrange alternative means of making any required payment to us.
 However, we may charge you the additional costs to us of you using alternative payment channels or we may, without your consent, install a prepayment meter at your premises

-10. Disconnecting your energy
+10. Stopping your energy supply

-10.1.
-We can suspend or disconnect the supply of energy to your property if you haven't paid your bill on time, and we will re-start it as soon as possible once the bill has been paid.
+- 10.1.2 You haven't paid your bill on time, and we will re-start it as soon as possible once the bill has been paid.

 10.2.
 If we have had to suspend or disconnect the supply, we may choose to do checks with a credit reporting agency and ask for a security deposit before we re-start or re-connect it.